CAPEC-520: Counterfeit Hardware Component Inserted During Product Assembly

 Standard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
 It is often seen as a singular piece of a fully executed attack.
 A standard attack pattern is meant to provide sufficient details to understand the specific technique and how it attempts to accomplish a desired goal.
 A standard level attack pattern is a specific type of a more abstract meta level attack pattern.

-The attacker will need either physical access or be able to supply malicious hardware components to the product development facility.
+The adversary will need either physical access or be able to supply malicious hardware components to the product development facility.

 Skills Required